 IN A NUTSHELL

 P. M. Freestone writes young adult fantasy and speculative fiction.
-In 2019, her debut novel Shadowscent: The Darkest Bloom publishes in the UK and USA (Scholastic) and has so far been acquired in seven other languages, while her short stories for adults and young people have appeared in various print and online venues.
-She is a Clarion Writers’ Workshop graduate, a Scottish Book Trust New Writer’s Award winner, and was selected for SCBWI’s 2018 Undiscovered Voices anthology.
-She holds degrees in archaeology, religious history and sociology, and a PhD in infectious diseases and international development.
+In 2019, her debut novel Shadowscent: The Darkest Bloom was published in English by Scholastic, has so far been acquired in seven other languages, and was a finalist in the 2020 Aurealis Awards.
+Freestone’s short stories for adults and young people have appeared in various print and online venues.
+She is a Clarion Writers’ Workshop graduate, a Scottish Book Trust New Writer’s Award winner, and holds degrees in archaeology, history, sociology and global health.
 Originally hailing from Australia, she now calls Scotland home.

 P. M. Freestone spent her formative years in Australia, then worked or studied on every continent except Antarctica (there’s still time).
-Her debut novel, Shadowscent: The Darkest Bloom is a YA secondary-world fantasy to be published by Scholastic in the UK in February 2019, and in the US later that year.
-It is the first in a planned duology.
+Her debut novel, Shadowscent: The Darkest Bloom is a YA secondary-world fantasy published by Scholastic in the UK and US in 2019, with the sequel Shadowscent: Crown of Smoke following in 2020.

 A graduate of the Clarion Writers’ Workshop (University of California), Freestone’s short stories of imagined pasts and potential futures have appeared in various print and online venues including the MG and YA anthologies Things a Map Won’t Show You and Where the Shoreline Used to Be (Penguin).
 In 2016, she was awarded a Scottish Book Trust New Writers Award, and in 2018 she was one of the SCBWI’s Undiscovered Voices.